OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/index.md

 Each DSS resulted in enhancements to the core CDSS tools, which are envisioned as a general platform of data and tools to help with water supply planning.

-In late 2016, the Open Water Foundation began the effort to move StateMod and other CDSS software to open source licensing and establish open source software projects, referred to as "OpenCDSS".
+In late 2016, a contract was awarded to move StateMod and other CDSS software to open source licensing and establish open source software projects, referred to as "OpenCDSS".
 The OpenCDSS project is a significant evolution in how CDSS software development occurs, such as implementing version control with Git/GitHub and modernizing the development environment and documentation.